-For the list below, we’ve chosen lenders likely to provide the funding you need at a reasonable price and with fixed interest rates.
+For the list below, we've chosen lenders likely to provide the funding you need at a reasonable price and with fixed interest rates.
+These lenders either say they don't have a hard minimum credit score, or they're willing to lend to people in the "fair" range.
 What’s more, these lenders should be easy to work with because your time is valuable.
 The process doesn’t need to be painful.

-Prosper.com was a pioneer in online lending and claims its place as the first peer-to-peer (P2P) lender in the U.S. Prosper keeps it simple with a three-year repayment term or a five-year option, and you can pay off your loan early at no additional charge.
+Prosper was a pioneer in online lending and claims its place as the first peer-to-peer (P2P) lender in the U.S., making it a long-standing name among online lending companies.
+Prosper keeps it simple with a three-year repayment term or a five-year option, and you can pay off your loan early at no additional charge.
 Rates range from 5.99% to 35.97% APR.
 However, with fair credit, expect rates near the middle of that range—the lowest rates are only available to borrowers with excellent credit.

 Fixed rates make it easy to budget while you pay off debt

 Three- and five-year terms keep payments manageable without piling up interest costs

 Easy to check your rate before borrowing